shiva233/Google-Calendar-Schedule-Uploader/README.md

 Using Google Calender to timeblock has always been annoying to me, adding each event individually, color coding, etc was all a lot of effort.
 So I made this script to make it faster for me to upload a timeblocked day to google calender.
 This project demonstrates how to use the Google Calendar API to upload a schedule from a Python script.
 The script authenticates with Google and creates calendar events based on a predefined schedule that the user adds.

+PS.
+This is my first time writing a ReadME for a project, so I apologize if any instructions are unclear.

 ## Features

 - **Google Calendar Integration**: Uploads custom schedules to Google Calendar.